Role of Christianity in Western society: Latin America

-Saint Peter Claver worked for the alleviation of the suffering of African slaves brought to South America.
+St. Peter Claver worked for the alleviation of the suffering of African slaves brought to South America.

 It was women, primarily Amerindian Christian converts who became the primary supporters of the Latin American Church.
 While the Spanish military was known for its ill-treatment of Amerindian men and women, Catholic missionaries are credited with championing all efforts to initiate protective laws for the Indians and fought against their enslavement.
 This began within 20 years of the discovery of the New World by Europeans in 1492 – in December 1511, Antonio de Montesinos, a Dominican friar, openly rebuked the Spanish rulers of Hispaniola for their "cruelty and tyranny" in dealing with the American natives.
 King Ferdinand enacted the Laws of Burgos and Valladolid in response.
 The issue resulted in a crisis of conscience in 16th-century Spain.
 Further abuses against the Amerindians committed by Spanish authorities were denounced by Catholic missionaries such as Bartolomé de Las Casas and Francisco de Vitoria which led to debate on the nature of human rights and the birth of modern international law.
 Enforcement of these laws was lax, and some historians blame the Church for not doing enough to liberate the Indians; others point to the Church as the only voice raised on behalf of indigenous peoples.

 Slavery and human sacrifice were both part of Latin American culture before the Europeans arrived.
-Indian slavery was first abolished by Pope Paul III in the 1537 bull Sublimis Deus which confirmed that "their souls were as immortal as those of Europeans", that Indians were to be regarded as fully human, and they should neither be robbed nor turned into slaves.
+Indian slavery was first abolished by Pope Paul III in the 1537 bull Sublimis Deus.
 While these edicts may have had some beneficial effects, these were limited in scope.
 European colonies were mainly run by military and royally appointed administrators, who seldom stopped to consider church teachings when forming policy or enforcing their rule.
 Even after independence, institutionalized prejudice and injustice toward indigenous people continued well into the twentieth century.
 This has led to the formation of a number of movements to reassert indigenous peoples' civil rights and culture in modern nation-states.

 A catastrophe was wrought upon the Amerindians by contact with Europeans.
 Old World diseases like smallpox, measles, malaria and many others spread through Indian populations.
 "In most of the New World 90 percent or more of the native population was destroyed by wave after wave of previously unknown afflictions.
 Explorers and colonists did not enter an empty land but rather an emptied one".